Shaunak-Mukherjee/ControlNet-ECE570-project/README.md

 ## Output
-During training and inference of unconditional ddpm images will be saved under /ControlNet-ECE570/mnist/samples folder The final decoded generated image will be `x0_0.png,x0_2.png,... etc`.
+During training and inference of unconditional ddpm images will be saved under /ControlNet-ECE570/mnist/samples folder The final decoded generated image will have file names as `x0_0.png,x0_2.png,... etc`.

-During training and inference of controlnet with ddpm following images will be saved:
- During training we will save the latest checkpoint in /ControlNet-ECE570/mnist/ directory During sampling, randomly selected hints and generated samples will be saved in ```/ControlNet-ECE570/mnist//hint.png``` and  ```/ControlNet-ECE570/mnist/controlnet_samples/*.png```.
+During training we will save the latest checkpoint in ``` /ControlNet-ECE570/mnist/ ``` directory During sampling, randomly selected hints and generated samples will be saved in ```/ControlNet-ECE570/mnist//hint.png``` and  ```/ControlNet-ECE570/mnist/controlnet_samples/*.png```.
 The final decoded generated image will be `x0_0.png,x0_2.png,... etc`.